petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-options.md

 1. Click *Save*.

-This creates an option template called quantity that you can add to multiple products.
+This creates an option template called *Quantity* that you can add to multiple products.
 You also have the option to directly create options from the product configuration page.

 ## Adding Options to a Product